I’d like to think that I know a thing or two about allowing the “unknowns” in life take over and derail my plans…

 I doubt that the process of writing (or not writing) you book is actually what is keeping you up at night.
 Frankly, in the whole scheme of UIOs, it’s probably not on your mind.

 But all those unknowns ARE on your radar.
 At some level that unfulfilled desire is nagging you – as much as dirty dishes in the sink, mountains of laundry, not enough money, the missed deadline, the forgotten item in the yard…

 It ALL contributes to overwhelm.
 But unlike things you can see (unfolded laundry or a messy desk) or the things you know have immediate and lasting impact (skinny bank accounts) unfulfilled desires are more insidious in how they add to your UIO list.

 Because you KNOW that you have this dream: be a best-selling author.

-And you know there are steps (and sub-steps!): marketing, writing, cover designs, publishing, editing, layout, and harnessing your message.
+And you know there are steps (and sub-steps!): marketing, writing, cover designs, publishing, editing, layout, your message.

 But you know that you’re only looking at half a picture of all the steps AND you’re not certain the order of the steps for the pieces you can see.

 Then add in the feeling of failure or guilt as you flip another month on the calendar and realize that you still haven’t finished (or started).
 It’s wrestling spending a beautiful afternoon outside or at the computer, getting words onto paper.
 Overwhelm in your life means your message gets pinched – and you don’t write.